sodiboo/URSL/README.md

 extern "URCL++" func $example 2 -> 3 = .example;
 ```

 Some calling conventions depend on additional stuff like parameters and may require you to specify a label.
 For example, hexagn depends on parameter types for the label mangling.
-URSL does not support any additional parameters to extern declarations, so labels for ``extern "hexagn"`` are mandatory.
+URSL does not support any additional parameters to extern declarations, so labels for ``extern "Hexagn"`` are mandatory.
+I also don't think their name mangling is entirely stable, so it's just easier in general for me to pass the problem of mangling onto my users.

-These calling conventions are supported:
+These calling conventions are supported as of now:

 - URSL (native to URSL, currently equivalent to URCL++ but may change in the future.
 Consider it opaque)
 - URCL++ (pass args in reverse order, ``CAL``, pop args, will be in ``$1..$n``)